AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 1. Log in with Adobe credentials.
 If you do not have an Adobe id, click **Create Account**.
 After authorization, you are directed to module publishing page.
 1. Provide all the basic information about the module and click Publish.

 You can see the published module on the Captivate Prime modules page.
-For more information, see [Publish project to Adobe Captivate Prime](https://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html).
+For more information, see [Publish project to Adobe Learning Manager](https://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html).

 ## Course effectiveness {#courseeffectiveness}